ui/stamps-api-docs/source/customer_api.rst

-marital_status               No          Customer's marital status wedding_date                 No          Customer's weidding date extra_data                   No          Extra data related to customer registering_employee_code    No          A String indicated Employee Code, if customer not exist will create new one generate_default_password    No          Boolean, whether to generate a random, default password for the member, defaults to `true`
+marital_status               No          Customer's marital status wedding_date                 No          Customer's weidding date extra_data                   No          Extra data related to customer registration_method          No          :ref:`Registration method <Registration Method>` code, defaults to `API` registering_employee_code    No          String indicating employee code, will create a new employee if not exists generate_default_password    No          Boolean, whether to generate a random, default password for the member, defaults to `true`
 ============================ =========== =========================